alastairpatrick/nopy/README.md

 Requirement already satisfied: toposort
 ```

 It might be desirable to install the python dependencies at the same time as the other dependencies.
 This can be accomplished with an npm install script.
+While we're at it, it would be convenient to be able to invoke nopy and npip through npm scripts too.
 ```
 {
   "name": "myproject",
   ...
   "scripts": {
-    "install": "npip install"
+    "install": "npip install",
+    "npip": "npip",
+    "nopy": "nopy"
   },
   "dependencies": {
     "nopy": "^1.0.0"